-Every 10 years, after the U.S. Census, the City of Oakland and Oakland Unified School District must re-establish boundaries for City Council and School Board Member Districts.
+Every 10 years, after the U.S. Census, the City of Oakland and Oakland Unified School District must re-establish boundaries for City Council and School Board of Directors districts.
 Beginning in 2020, a 15-member independent Redistricting Commission made up entirely of community members will set those boundaries.
 The Redistricting Commission will have 13-voting and two-alternate members.

 The Redistricting Commission will receive training from City staff and approve of any outside professional consultants that will assist them in the redistricting process.
 The Commission’s deadline to approve the final boundary maps is December 31, 2021.

-Beginning in December 2019, Oakland residents can begin applying to serve on the Redistricting Commission.
+Oakland residents can apply today to serve on the Redistricting Commission.
 The application period will close on April 1, 2020.

 The City Administrator’s Office will review all applications and those that meet the eligibility requirements will be presented at a City Council meeting in July 2020.
 The pool must contain a minimum of 40 applicants, with at least three candidates from each existing Council/School Board district.

 In July 2020, the Screening Panel will review all applications that meet the eligibility requirements to serve on the Redistricting Commission.
 By early-August 2020, the Screening Panel will narrow the list to 30 applicants that the Panel recommends to serve on the Redistricting Commission.
 The list must contain at least two candidates from each existing district.